to THE MAIN WEBSITE

 You can’t go wrong with a suit and tie.
 Consider pulling out that suit you had to wear last time you were a groomsmen!

 Layer with a blazer and a fun tie - you can even wear jeans with this look.

 Be careful not to choose a pattern that is too small - it may accidentally make your photo look a little too busy.
 Softer, pastel colors tend to photograph better than bright colors - especially since bright colors could reflect on your skin.
 Cozy sweaters layered over button ups are a great way to stay warm and stylish during the cooler months.

 what to do if it rains

-It’s typical for us to schedule two engagement session dates.
+It’s typical for us to schedule two engagement session dates during rainy season.
 A primary date and a rain date.
-Having two dates helps us make sure that your photos happen in a timely manner.
+Having two dates helps to ensure that your photos happen in a timely manner.
 Coordinating schedules can be tough and we’ve found that the best way to make sure our couples get the look they have in mind for their photos is to schedule two dates at the same time.

 We’ll check in the week of your engagement session to confirm the time & location we’re meeting and the weather.
-We know it takes a lot of time to get ready for engagement session and it’s the worst to get dressed up and drive out to your session only to have it rain.
 Let us know what works best for the two of you - but if the weather looks like it won’t be great, we typically try to make the call at least 12 hours in advance.
 If you cannot reschedule, we have clear umbrellas that we keep in the car in the case that it rains.
 You will see one of our rainy engagement sessions to the left of this text.
 Still beautiful, right?